 Neon Zip Tie Rain Chain Idea

-Make your rain chain with this easy-to-make kit.
-Use a large zip tie to loop together the wooden beads and create a beautiful alternative to downspouts that can be easily attached to any home.
-Create a colorful alternative to traditional downspouts and bring a playful color into the yard by capturing the rain in a way that will never cause discoloration or staining.
+Make your rain chain with this easy-to-make idea to create a beautiful alternative to downspouts that can be easily attached to any home.
 When it rains, instead of water pounding on your roof and running down the walls, you can now have a beautiful, artistic display of colors as the water travels from one side to another through your new chain.

 Tart Tins Rain Chain & Suncatcher

 Create a beautiful and functional rain chain with these DIY tart tins.
-Rain chains, also called sky rain chains, are a popular way to harvest water from your roof and provide decoration for your garden.
 The tart tin is held to the solid wire with colorful beads and can be used in any weather.
-This DIY tart tin rain chain is a perfect DIY project to create.
-With tart tins and beads, you can easily make this stunning rain chain & sun catcher.
+They are the perfect repurposing project and can easily make this stunning rain chain & sun catcher.
 It will provide a unique and beautiful look to your yard or garden and keep it dry.

 Mini Flower Pot Rain Chain